sudosoph/docs/content/developer-workflow/tutorials/loading-your-setup-into-the-developer-pop.md

   If you get this message "Pulling required proxy images, please try again shortly", that means that your machine does not have the proxy images locally and has begun downloading them.
 {{% /notice %}}

 Your terminal will look as though it has exited the process and nothing is happening, but the downloads are going on behind the scenes.

 Try `git push developer-pop` every few minutes until the downloads are complete and the push goes through.
-The length of this process will depend entirely on the speed of your internet connection.
+The length of this process will depend entirely on the speed of your internet connection and the power of your computer.

 ```
 ➜  bootcamp.section.io git:(Production) git push developer-pop